luluzhou1/alinush.github.io/_includes/refs.md

 [^ZXZS19e]: **Transparent Polynomial Delegation and Its Applications to Zero Knowledge Proof**, by Jiaheng Zhang and Tiancheng Xie and Yupeng Zhang and Dawn Song, *in Cryptology ePrint Archive, Report 2019/1482*, 2019, [[URL]](https://eprint.iacr.org/2019/1482)

 [^ZZ21]: **The Relationship Between Idealized Models Under Computationally Bounded Adversaries**, by Mark Zhandry and Cong Zhang, *in Cryptology ePrint Archive, Report 2021/240*, 2021, [[URL]](https://eprint.iacr.org/2021/240)

+[^ZZTplus23]: **Efficient inner product arguments and their applications in range proofs**, by Zhou, Zibo and Zhang, Zongyang and Tao, Hongyu and Li, Tianyu and Zhao, Boyu, *in IET Information Security*, 2023, [[URL]](https://ietresearch.onlinelibrary.wiley.com/doi/abs/10.1049/ise2.12111)

 [^ZZWG21]: **VCProof: Constructing Shorter and Faster-to-Verify zkSNARKs with Vector Oracles**, by Yuncong Zhang and Ren Zhang and Geng Wang and Dawu Gu, *in Cryptology ePrint Archive, Report 2021/710*, 2021, [[URL]](https://eprint.iacr.org/2021/710)